ManandharSudip4/SB3-Security-Revision/README.md

     This much for Login, I will update Database Configuration in this very repository soon.
     Although i'd already configured database in previous repos..

+## Added Roles
+    In this commit i did few things, refactored AuthController.
+    Made a Service for Authentication purpose. -> service/AuthService.

+    Created new user with role other than ADMIN

+    And configured permission for new endpoint /admin to have access only for admin.

+    That's it for this time...

+    Soon, exception handling and dtabase integration will be done...

 [Reference](https://www.youtube.com/playlist?list=PLVuqGBBX_tP3KmownF68ifFmgPQt-ujBg)